Nonprofit Management and Leadership

 Recently Published Issues

-The editorial and advisory boards of Nonprofit Management and Leadership, Jossey- Bass, and the Case Western Reserve University are pleased to announce that the Editors’ Prize for Volume 22 has been awarded to Mark A. Hager and Jeffrey L. Brudney for their article “Problems Recruiting Volunteers: Nature versus Nurture.”
+The editorial and advisory boards of Nonprofit Management and Leadership, Jossey- Bass, and Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University are pleased to announce that the Editors’ Prize for Volume 23 has been awarded to Thad Calabrese for his article “Running on Empty: The Operating Reserves of US Nonprofit Organizations.”

 The Editors’ Prize is awarded annually for the best paper published in NML during the preceding subscription year.
 Winners receive a $1,000 cash prize courtesy of the Case Western Reserve University and $1,000 in books from Jossey-Bass.